OutSystems/docs-product/src/migration-to-odc/intro.md

 ODC apps must be architected in a way that allows you to reap the benefits of cloud-native architecture and microservices design, fostering application-independent lifecycle and ownership.

-Once O11 apps are ported over to ODC, for them to truly benefit from all ODC capabilities, it's important to adjust the O11 app portfolio-architecture to align with ODC architecture best practices.
-Also, some code patterns are implemented differently on ODC, which means that you will have to validate the suggested conversion.
+To fully benefit from all ODC capabilities, it's important to adjust the O11 app portfolio architecture to align with ODC architecture best practices.
+Additionally, some code patterns are implemented differently on ODC, so it's necessary to validate the suggested conversion.

 To help with the O11 app portfolio assessment, OutSystems is releasing a [set of documents](../migration-to-odc/preparation/process.md).
 An automatic assessment tool will also be available to help you automate the O11 app portfolio assessment in a way that can be seamlessly incorporated into your regular development activities.